Kanji for BeautyMeanings & Tattoo Guide

 飾 means decoration or adornment — making something look pretty on the outside, not beauty itself.
 A 飾 tattoo would suggest superficial ornamentation rather than genuine beauty.
 Use 美 or 雅 for authentic beauty.

-These are the most common mistakes — but context-specific errors are harder to catch.
+Context-specific errors are harder to catch.
 The kanji for “universal beauty” vs “courtly grace” vs “sensual allure” each require different characters.
 A wrong choice isn't always obvious until a native speaker sees it.

 This page covers generic “beauty” — but your tattoo is personal